Man accused of starting fire near National Archives building

-WASHINGTON — A Washington, D.C., man is accused of setting a gas can on fire outside of the National Archives building, which houses historic treasures such as the Declaration of Independence.
+WASHINGTON — A Washington, D.C., man is accused of setting a gas can on fire outside of the National Archives building, which houses the Declaration of Independence and other historic treasures.

 News outlets report 32-year-old Jacob Wallace has been arrested on federal charges related to the April fire.